LIFTON,

 Edgemont Avenue or the next street, and Vermont Avenue crosses South Marsalis in Oak Cliff.
 Google it.

-This woman was wanting to go into Dallas.
+This woman was waiting to go into Dallas.
 McWatters told her his bus was now off schedule and late.
 He would have to finish his run and come back around to start going back to Dallas in order to get her.
 It would be best if she came over and got on now rather than standing there for some time waiting.

 [ Point #50 ] Unidentified woman #1 and unidentified woman #4 become Bledsoe.
 Their stories are combined, amalgamated, and fed to Mary Bledsoe enough so that she can just barely regurgitate it back to some Dallas people.
 And they think fine, she’s ready for the Warren Commission folks.